 35 teams from Norway participate.
 This signalizes that Norway is on its way of becoming a strong floorball nation.
 England is represented for the first time.

 Typical floorball nations take part this year and several successfully so.
-We have six foreign teams in the finals and two of them are between two Czech teams.
+We have six foreign teams in the finals and two of the finals are between two Czech teams.
 We are upgrading our app and now players can not only see the goal scorer but also assists.
 In the B12 category, we can find a club that makes a total of 9.3 goals per game.

 We saw a lot of great floorball.
-Especially in the new Boys 17 Elite category.
+Especially in the new boys 17 elite category.
 In this category there where two teams that really stuck out, Bohemians from the Czech Republic and Wiler Ersigen from Switzerland.
 But at the end, Bohemians won the first trophy of this new category.